|

 In short, the above HM mentions

-wear of gasmasks (and gascapes) easier failed, and the gascapes
+that trials held to make the wear of gasmasks (and gascapes) easier failed, and the gascapes

 should be worn as regulated in the initial orders.